michaelw-gh/cspace-converter/README.md

 ./import.sh pp_objects1 PastPerfect objects PPSdata_objects
 ```

 For these commands to actually work you will need the data (CSV) files in `db/data`.
-Here's the command using supplied sample CSV data:
+Here's the command using the supplied sample CSV file:

 ```
 ./import.sh cataloging Vanilla cataloging SampleCatalogingData
 ```

-## Import Staged Data (data in MongoDB) to CollectionSpace
+## Import Staged Data from MongoDB to CollectionSpace

 **Set the environment**

 There is a default `.env` file that provides example configuration.
 Override it
 by creating a `.env.local` file with custom settings.

-To use `lyrasis/collectionspace:latest`:

 ```
 # DEVELOPMENT .env